ChrisSchulze/portfolio/portfolio/works/knf.md

 <p class="einleser">In the past KNF's digital services had grown like sprawl: Lots of touchpoints, lots of differing product data, lots of people involved and no clear purpose.</p>

 <SingleProjectHeader
 :services="$page.frontmatter.services"
 :year="$page.frontmatter.year.toString()"
 :categories="$page.frontmatter.categories"
 />

 ![](/upload/KNF_Designs_2.jpg)

 ### Approach

-<p class="einleser">We held stakeholder workshops with participants from all over the world to get everyone aligned on a mission: To build a single source of truth for their product data and to give the company a "face" to the outside world.</p>
+<p class="einleser">We held stakeholder workshops with participants from all over the world to get everyone aligned on a mission: To build <span class="bold">a single source of truth</span> for their product data and to give the company a "face" to the outside world.</p>

 ### Solution